nylas/exchangelib/README.md

     print(mailbox.email_address, contact.display_name)

 # Get searchable mailboxes.
 This method is only available to users who have been assigned
 # the Discovery Management RBAC role.
+(This feature works on Exchange 2013 onwards)
 for mailbox in a.protocol.get_searchable_mailboxes():
     print(mailbox)
 ```